It is time. Comment and bake challenge coming to life!!!

 You’ll mix egg yolks and cornstarch together while you heat whole milk, cream, and sugar on the stove.
 Once the milk/cream/sugar is pretty warm, slowly stream a little into the egg yolk/cornstarch mixture.
 This is called tempering.
 The slow and steady stream of warm milk is bringing the egg yolks up to a very high temperature without fully cooking them.
 If fully cooked, your pie filling will be scrambled eggs.

-Right: egg yolks and cornstarch.
-Left: warm milk whisked in.
+Left: egg yolks and cornstarch.
+Right: warm milk whisked in.

 Then stream the egg yolk mixture back into the rest of the milk/cream/sugar on the stove.
 Cook on low until it begins to bubble.
 Remove from heat, stir in vanilla and butter, then allow to slightly cool.
 That’s it!
 The pudding will be smooth, rich, and silky.
 As it cools, it will thicken into the perfect texture for the banana cream pie.